A diver glides through the murky depths of the Persian Gulf, tracing the length of a submerged Boeing 747 airplane.

 The diving site will also feature a replica Bahraini pearl merchant’s house, artificial coral reefs and art sculptures.

-Residents and tourists will be able to book trips through licensed diving centers by August 2019, Al Zayani said on Monday.
+Residents and tourists will be able to book trips through licensed diving centers by August 2019.

 Officials say the new Bahrain attraction adheres to strict environmental standards, and will promote marine life growth and revive the local ecosystem.